argoproj/argo-events/api/event-source.md

 <td>
 <p>
-WebhookSecret is reference to K8s secret which holds the bitbucket webhook secret (for HMAC validation)
+WebhookSecret is reference to K8s secret which holds the bitbucket webhook secret (for HMAC validation).
 </p>
 </td>
 </tr>